FelixA-GitHub/grasshopper-travel/README.md

 # User Story

-A website dedicated to traveling medical professional whereby they can search and apply for short-term assignments in a different city.
+A website dedicated to traveling medical professionals whereby they can search and apply for short-term assignments in different cities.
 Employers can post jobs as well.

 # Acceptable Criteria